Petrobras funding options run slim as scandal deepens

-SAO PAULO (Reuters) - Brazil’s state-controlled oil firm Petrobras may have to hike fuel prices, cut spending or seek a capital injection from the government next year as a widening corruption probe threatens to temporarily leave it out of capital markets.
+SAO PAULO, Dec 10 (Reuters) - Brazil’s state-controlled oil firm Petrobras may have to hike fuel prices, cut spending or seek a capital injection from the government next year as a widening corruption probe threatens to temporarily leave it out of capital markets.

 Yet any of those steps would be difficult to implement and may not be enough to fully substitute international bond markets as the company’s main funding source, said one banker who helped oversee some of the company’s bond offerings in recent years.